ikoloska/CommsCoder/README.md

 ## Communication Systems Revisited

-This project, mimics a communication system with an autoencoder in TensorFlow.
+This project mimics a communication system with an autoencoder in TensorFlow.
 Autoencoders are neural networks that aim to copy their input to the output, by placing the input as a target label.
 The input layer, of size **M**, is a one-hot representation of the uniformly chosen message **S**.
 The first hidden layer, of size **n**, creates a lower level representation of **S**.
 The output of this hidden layer is then corrupted by Gaussian noise and is used as an input to the second hiddel layer of size **n**.
 The output layer, of size **M**, is a higher level representation of hidden layer 2.
 The decoded message is found as argmax(output layer).

 The adopted metric is the bit-error-rate (BER), which quantifies how many bits of the one-hot representation of the output message differ from the one-hot representation of the input message.
 For higher SNR the BER is lower, and conversly, lower SNR means higher BER.
 For high enough SNR, the BER should be zero.

 ## Prerequisites
-The code requires TensorFlow and numpy.
+The code requires:

+* TensorFlow

+`$ pip install TensorFlow`

+* Numpy

+`$ pip install numpy`

+* Matplotlib

+`$ pip install -U matplotlib`

 ## Further reading
 Check out http://math.harvard.edu/~ctm/home/text/others/shannon/entropy/entropy.pdf for further info on communication systems, and http://ufldl.stanford.edu/tutorial/unsupervised/Autoencoders/ for a very good and concise explination on autoencoders.